'Automating Inequality': Algorithms In Public Services Often Fail The Most Vulnerable

 Her benefits were cut off anyway.
 The reason: "failure to cooperate."

-"She lost her benefits, she couldn't afford her medication, she lost her food stamps, she couldn't pay her rent, she lost access to free transportation to her medical appointments," says Virginia Eubanks, author of a new book, Automating Inequality: How High-Tech Tools Profile, Police and Punish the Poor.
+"She lost her benefits, she couldn't afford her medication, she lost her food stamps, she couldn't pay her rent, she lost access to free transportation to her medical appointments," Virginia Eubanks tells NPR's Ari Shapiro.
+Eubanks is the author of a new book, Automating Inequality: How High-Tech Tools Profile, Police and Punish the Poor.

 "Young died on March 1, 2009," Eubanks says.
 "The next day, she won an appeal for wrongful termination and all of her benefits were restored the day after her death."